Google schedules Pixel 4 hardware event for October 15

 Google today sent out invites for an October 15 hardware event in New York City.
 The company will almost certainly detail its Pixel 4 and Pixel 4 XL smartphones at the annual Made by Google event.
 We say “detail” because Google has already shown off the devices in response to the first Pixel 4 leaks.

 Like last year, the Pixel 4 has leaked from all angles.
 What’s different this year is that Google not only confirmed the Pixel 4 four months ahead of its expected debut, but it did so with an image of the phone itself.
 Then the company followed up with a video showing the Pixel 4 sporting new Face Unlock and Motion Sense features.
 That didn’t stem the leaks.
 In fact, infamous leaker Evan Blass floated the October 15 date for this event in a Pixel 4 leak.
 If history is any indication, the volume of leaks is only likely to grow in the weeks leading up to the event.
-Geekbench 5 benchmarks showing a “Pixel 4 XL 5G” broke cover online today, which if accurate indicate a separate and likely higher-priced alternative to the Pixel 4 XL could be due out by the end of this year.

 Hardware and software